mitranim/mitranim.github.io/templates/posts/camel-case-abbr.md

 XmlHttpRequest -> xml_http_request -> XmlHttpRequest
 ```

 For automatic tools, parsing inconsistent abbreviation is not impossible; for example, my Sublime Text [plugin](https://github.com/mitranim/sublime-caser) for converting between cases can handle this.
-But there's just no good reason to make it harder.
+But it's still not reversible.

 Finally, having just _one_ choice means less thinking, which is good.